tokomlabs/react-js-training/03-redux/README.md

 * An action is a simple js object that must have a `type` field of type string.
 It can have other field as a payload.
 Actions do not describe how the state has to be changed.

 * The changes to apply to the state are done by reducers.
 Reducers are pure functions that take the previous state and the action as arguments and return the new state.

+* Redux state and actions must be serializable

 ## Run the test case